Just My Way

 …oh, Merlin, how I remember being caught up in someone's eyes.

 That left Scorpius and me with the house.
-I was the first one up, so I went downstairs and started breakfast.
-The smells woke Scor up and he came downstairs yawning.
-That's a sight to make you smile, you know.
+I was the first one up one morning towards the end of Scorpius' stay, so I went downstairs and started breakfast.
+The smells woke Scor up, and he came downstairs yawning.
+That was a sight to make you smile, you know.
 He was completely "Scorpius," without a hint of "Malfoy" as he yawned and squinted like any other person exposed to the bright morning light.